maish79/Martial-Arts-Academy/README.md

 * You will also improve your defence skills
 * The full body workout will also increase your flexibility
 * The exercise also lowers your blood pressure and heart rate

+# Features
+## Navigation
+* The navigation bar is in the right hand corner and shows us the different link we can go to.
+* We have the Home, Classes, Testimonial, Pricing and Social media links.
+* At the Header we can see the Adult and the kids class traing together.